Fort Denison

 Photo: Kgbo, CC BY-SA 4.0.

-Kirribilli is a suburb of Sydney, New South Wales, Australia.
-One of the city's most established and affluent neighbourhoods, it is located three kilometres north of the Sydney central business district, in the local government area administered by North Sydney Council.
+Kirribilli is a suburb on the Lower North Shore of Sydney, Australia.
+One of the city's most established and affluent neighbourhoods, it is located three kilometres north of the Sydney central business district, in the local government area administered by North Sydney Council, and sits on Sydney Harbour.
+Kirribilli House is one of the two official residences of the Prime Minister of Australia.

 Sydney